What's Enamel Hypoplasia and How Is It Treated?

 Dental microabrasion and resin fillings

 This is a useful treatment when enamel hypoplasia presents itself in the form of severe staining.
-It consists of polishing the damaged area of the tooth to completely remove the stain.
+It consists of polishing the damaged area of the tooth to remove the stain completely.

 Dental sealing consists of placing a fluid resinous material over the grooves, pits, or spots where enamel hypoplasia’s present.
 This filling then hardens with the help of a special light.
 Finally, the professional polishes the area for a better finish.